openvideotech/cascade-svelte/README.md

 # Cascade Svelte

-Drag and drop builder for Revenue Sharing Language agreements written Svelte JS.
+Drag and drop builder for Revenue Sharing Language agreements written in Svelte JS.

-by [Rich Lott](https://artfulrobot.uk), Mark Boas and Nicol Wistreich.
+by [Rich Lott](https://artfulrobot.uk), [Mark Boas](https://maboa.it/) and [Nicol Wistreich](https://helloideas.com).
 Copyright Netribution Ltd 2022, licensed under AGPL.

 ## CSS Mapping

-- This was originally built for the CiviSplit CiviCRM extension, integrating with Bootstrap 3.
+This was originally built for the CiviSplit CiviCRM extension, integrating with Bootstrap 3.
 To keep the standalone Cascade intact, and avoid a weighty Bootstrap dependency for this distribution, the non-CiviCRM specific JS is kept in `cascade-standalone.js`.

 This includes css-framework mapping classnames, so if you want to integrate this with other CSS frameworks, you can just change those names.
 So, for instance, to integrate this with **Bootstrap**, you'd use (something like) these mappings instead and load bootstrap.css in the head: